3liz/lizmap-documentation/en/source/user_guide.rst

    :align: center
    :scale: 80%

 To begin building the print file, you can click on *Print*.
-You will get a PDF file with the layout defined by the map editor.
+You will get a PDF file with the layout defined by the map publisher.

 .. image:: MEDIA/user-guide-18-print-result.png
    :align: center